AxonIQ/reference-guide/axon-framework/events/event-processors.md

 {% endtab %}
 {% endtabs %}

+> Note
+>
+> The Saga `TrackingEventProcessor` will by default start its token at the head of the stream.

 ## Error Handling

 Errors are inevitable.
 Depending on where they happen, you may want to respond differently.